 Tuk tuk in Sri Lanka

 You can also get around with Uber in Sri Lanka.
 The truth is that I used Uber only once but based on this experience, I can say that prices are reasonable.
 I paid 400 LKR for a 9-kilometre ride with Uber in January 2020.
-It’s a good alternative when you have to get somewhere quickly and conveniently.
+It’s a good alternative when you have to get somewhere quickly, for instance to the airport.

 WHERE TO STAY?

 What you need to know about Sri Lanka is that accommodation is quite cheap.
-My aim was to spend no more than 1300 LKR – 1850 LKR per person for a night in Sri Lanka.
-For that money, I was able to get myself a decent room in a guesthouse or homestay with breakfast included.
-You don’t have to stress too much about booking your accommodation.
-I booked all my rooms on booking.com two days or even one day in advance.
+My aim was to spend no more than 1300 LKR – 1850 LKR per person for a night.
+For that money, I was able to get myself a decent room in a guesthouse or homestead with breakfast included.
+You don’t have to stress too much about making reservations.
+I booked accommodation on booking.com two days or even one day in advance.
 Fun fact is that usually there are no shower cabins in bathrooms.
+No big drama.
+You will get used to it.

 - free wi-fi access